MahmoudRizk/rest-server-demo/README.md

 ## Browsing database

-To browse the database & observe changes to the database, you can install any SQL client like DBeaver or any alternative and connect to the database.
+To browse the database & observe changes made, you can install any SQL client like DBeaver or any alternative and connect to the database.

 We are using <b>mysql</b> for this assignment & credentials for the database can be found in .env file prefixed with <b>DB_*</b>.
 You will need DB_USERNAME & DB_PASSWORD values.
 Don't forget to change the <b>port to 33006</b>.